The Chronology of Revelation

 Seventh Seal: the Day of the Lord

-Commonly, but I believe erroneously, the entire 70th Week is referred to as the “Day of the Lord” (as well as the seven-year “tribulation”), especially by those who embrace the “Pre-Tribulation” Rapture viewpoint.
-On the contrary, I believe that the Day of the Lord period—at the beginning of which God’s righteous, vengeful wrath will be unleashed upon the earth—will not begin until well after the midpoint of the 70th Week.
-The (primary) Rapture event will occur at some point after the opening of the Sixth Seal.
-Then, chronologically, the Seventh Seal will be opened, beginning the Day of the Lord epoch—during which the initial period, the “day of vengeance,” will be dreadful and terrifying.
+Commonly, but I believe erroneously, the entire 70th Week is referred to as the “Day of the Lord” (as well as the seven-year “tribulation period”).
+On the contrary, I believe that the Day of the Lord period—at the beginning of which God’s righteous, vengeful wrath will start to be unleashed upon the earth—will not commence until well after the middle of the 70th Week.

-3. the beginning of the Great Tribulation period (Matthew 24:9,10,21), which will commence with the opening of the Fifth Seal (Revelation 6:9-11);
+5. the beginning of the Great Tribulation period (Matthew 24:9,10,21), which will incorporate at least the Fourth and Fifth Seals (Revelation 6:7-11);

-5. the Pre-Wrath Rapture event (Matthew 24:30,31; 1 Thessalonians 4:16,17; Revelation 6:16); and then
+7. the Pre-Wrath Rapture event, following the appearance of Jesus (Son of Man, Lord, Lamb) in the clouds/sky (Matthew 24:30,31; 1 Thessalonians 4:16,17; Revelation 6:16); and then

 Just after the opening of the heavenly scroll’s Seventh Seal, there will be an eerie period of complete “...silence in heaven for about half an hour” (Revelation 8:1), much as a typical day begins quietly and peacefully.
 (If this silence also is apparent on the earth by a cessation of Sixth Seal disturbances, Israel and the world may even think that “peace” finally has arrived.)
 But I see this as the “quiet before the storm” or the “eye of the hurricane,” with the worst destruction yet to come.

-Unlike what occurred during the first six seals, where no supernatural intrusion was evident, the Trumpet Judgments clearly will involve supernatural (angelic) intervention, as directed by God (Revelation 8:2).
+Unlike what occurred during the first several seals, where no supernatural intrusion was evident, the Trumpet Judgments clearly will involve supernatural (angelic) intervention, as directed by God (Revelation 8:2).
 This is yet another indication that, whereas the Trumpet Judgments (and, later, the Bowl Judgments) will be God’s wrath patently being dispensed upon the earth, the events encompassed by the first six seals will not be instances of punishment, via God’s wrath.

 three Woes